clairxc/rankify/README.md

 ## User Stories
   - As an unregistered user, I would like to sign up with name, username, email and password
   - As a registered user, I would like to sign in with username OR email and password
+  - As a signed in user, I would like to be able to change/update my password
   - As a signed in user, I would like to sign out
   - As a signed in user, I would like to navigate to my profile page
   - As a signed in user, I would like to be able to search for an artist